This section emphasizes the NOP requirements of IPM and contains general information on insect and mite management strategies for organic growers.

 Organic insect management and insecticides

 Good insect management begins with identification of potential pest species that occur on crops in your area.
 Identification gives you information about the pest’s life cycle and habitat and allows you to plan prevention tactics, monitor, and implement appropriate management strategies before pests become economically injurious to the crop.
-While non-chemical methods are both required and the preferred approach in organic systems, pesticides may be used if they are part of your organic plan (click here for an Organic System Plan Template for Crop Production).
+While non-chemical methods are both required and the preferred approach in organic systems, pesticides may be used if they are part of your organic plan (click here for the Organic System Plan website).
 Decisions to apply pesticides should also weigh ecological considerations, such as pollinator safety, soil management, and impact on beneficial organisms which help manage pest populations.

 Remember that not all products are approved for use as organic pesticides, even if they bear the words natural, organic, or biopesticide on the label.
 Check with your organic certifier as well as your state Department of Agriculture to make sure you are using products properly.

 A wide range of materials are approved for organic insect and mite management.
 These range from microbial toxins, plant extracts, repellents, and mating disruptors (pheromones) to insecticidal soaps, sulfur, and some horticultural oils.
 Because of the vast range of pest-plant-pesticide combinations, we will not address specific management recommendations; however, links to further information are included at the end of this module.

 While many of the materials approved for organic production are typically considered less hazardous than conventional pesticides, there are still some risks associated with their use.
 Always read and follow label instructions, take care to minimize exposure and contact, and use appropriate personal protective equipment when using any pesticide.

 Summary of best practices for organic insect and mite management: